 The old laws allowed rent-regulated tenants to request a rent history going back four years.
 It meant as a way to check that their landlords weren’t overcharging them and to hold them accountable if they were.
 The new changes now allow tenants to request a full rental history.
 Landlords can now also be held responsible for any overcharges made over the last six years.

 An end to owner-use loopholesAn end to owner-use loopholes

 Under the old laws, landlords could evict rent-stabilized tenants from multiple units to use as their residence.
 This practice often is done as a way to evict tenants and raise rents.
 Under the new rules, any tenant who’s lived in their units for at least 15 years will be protected from owner use eviction.
 Landlords can now only claim one apartment for owner-use.
 They must also prove that there is a clear and immediate necessity for it.

 An end to the vacancy/longevity bonusAn end to the vacancy/longevity bonus

-Landlords used to be allowed to raise the rent on a unit by up to 20% once it’d been vacated.
-This allowance has been completed axed, along with the longevity bonus, which allowed rents to be raised based on how long it had been vacant.
+Landlords used to be allowed to raise the rent on a unit up to 20% once vacated.
+This allowance has been wholly axed, along with the longevity bonus, which allowed rents to be raised based on how long it had been vacant.
 However, landlords are still allowed to charge the maximum legal rent so long as there has been a vacancy.